h0tk3y/k-new-mpp-samples/README.md

     * imposes restriction on the language settings of interconnected *Kotlin source set*,
     * defines dependency relations of the IDE modules corresponding to the source sets;

-* a *Kotlin target* is a part of a Gradle project that can be thought of as build of a complete piece of software targeting a single platform such as JVM 6, Android, JS for a browser, iOS, Linux x64 etc;
+* a *Kotlin target* is a part of a Gradle project that can be thought of as a build of a complete piece of software targeting a single platform such as JVM 6, Android, JS for a browser, iOS, Linux x64, etc.;

-  * a *target* is the closest thing to a platform module in the 1.2.x MPP design;
+  * a *Kotlin target* is the closest thing to a platform module in the 1.2.x MPP design;

   * a *Kotlin target* defines its own specific testing routines, if any, and publications;